Palveen20/post-install-config/README.md

 <img <img width="643" height="389" alt="Screenshot 2025-09-01 182746" src="https://github.com/user-attachments/assets/867e6744-583e-473a-82c0-917d16f72623"/>
 </p>

-Repeat this step for any internal end users.
+Repeat this process for any additional employees or customers who will be using the system.
 <p>
 </p>
 <br />